Salvaging Tin: How We Create Our Barn Tin Ceiling Tiles

-We also offer one of the most unique products in the industry: barn tin ceiling tiles.
-These tiles are made from salvaged tin that we cut into 2x2-foot squares.
-While the process is quite simple, there are a few important steps that we use to find the panels and create world-class ceiling tiles from unwanted barn tin.
+We also offer one of the most unique products in the industry: barn tin ceiling tiles at our sister company, Dakota Tin.
+These rustic tin ceiling tiles are made from salvaged tin that we cut into 2x2-foot squares.
+While the process is quite simple, there are a few important steps that we use to find the barn tin panels and create world-class ceiling tiles from unwanted barn tin.

 How We Create Our Unique Barn Tin Ceiling Tiles

 Before we can do anything else, we need to find available barn tin paneling.
 Fortunately, we have relationships with lots of people all over the area, so we are always informed when someone is refinishing or rebuilding a barn.
 If we hear about someone replacing the tin panels on their barn, we come by and remove it for them, keeping the material out of the landfill.

 Not every barn panel will make it to the cutting phase.
 First of all, we only use 1.25-inch corrugated galvanized steel.
 We choose this size because it is the unofficial standard for barn panels and fits with a standard ceiling grid.
 It is common among almost all panel manufacturer, so we can use many different sources while maintaining a consistency in our products.

 While we can bend and straighten some panels, if they are too damaged or dented we will not use them in our manufacturing.
 We are very selective and often come across panels that are too dented to be used as a ceiling tile.